jlabedzki/tweeter/README.md

 - Run the development web server using the `npm start` command.
 - Head over to http://localhost:8080/ to get started!

+## Known Bugs

+- If you have LastPass chrome extension installed, you will get an assertion error in the console when pressing 'enter' in the new tweet textarea.

 ## Features

 - Single page app (`SPA`) that communicates with the server via AJAX